What we’re about

 This is a group for anyone interested in hiking in nature at a leisurely pace while taking the time to appreciate and enjoy the outdoors.
 All skill levels and all ages are welcome, particularly seniors who are young at heart.
 We are all-season, all-weather hikers and look forward to exploring the outdoors with you.

-Visit our Facebook page Hockley Valley Hiking, view the albums and see our previous adventures.
+Visit our Facebook page Hockley Valley Hiking to see some of our previous adventures.
 Your image may appear on either Facebook or Meetup, please advise if you object to it being posted or it will be assumed that you’ve given full consent.

 Membership Fee

-New members are allowed to attend their first event for free before committing to an annual membership.
-The fee is non-refundable.
+New members can attend their first event for free before opting for an annual membership.

 Please e-Transfer to dierw@rogers.com and be sure to put your name to clearly identify who sent it.
-When you RSVP for an event, your name will automatically be placed on the waitlist.
-Once the e-Transfer has been completed, your name will be moved to the going list.
+After the e-Transfer is completed, your name will be added to the going list.
+All fees are non-refundable.

 To cultivate a group of real people with a common love of the outdoors, we encourage respect and transparency toward other members.